Categories

 The above actually works, and doesn't suffer from floating-point

-arithmetics, because 0.1 isn't stored as a floating-point number,
+isn't stored as a floating-point number,

-but rather as a fractional number of type Rat.
+but rather as a fractional number of type Rat

 Other languages decided against that approach, because some very simple loops quickly produce rather large numerators and denominators, degrading performance of the integer operations.
 Perl 6 instead has a limit in denominator size, and falls back to floating-point operations when that limit is crossed.